 The Pre-Health Sciences major is an Associate of Arts Degree program that prepares students to apply for health-related programs at CNM, as well as to transfer to UNM or other four-year degree programs in numerous health-related fields.
 It fulfills the general education core courses for 4-year degrees required by the state of New Mexico and the University of New Mexico core curriculum.

-This two-year program is designed to prepare students to transfer to a 4-year degree program in Nursing.
+This program is designed to prepare students to transfer to a 4-year degree program in Nursing.

 Career and Educational Opportunities

 The Pre-Health Sciences degree is an associate of arts degree that prepares students to transfer to UNM or other four-year degree programs in numerous health-related fields.
 It fulfills the general education core courses for 4-year degrees required by the state of New Mexico.
 This particular concentration prepares students for transfer into a 4-year Nursing degree program.

 Students from CNM seeking a baccalaureate degree should always refer to the catalog of their intended transfer institution for admission, program, course, and graduation requirements.
 College catalogs are generally available online.
 Students should also consult an Academic Coach in Connect Services.

 Employment of registered nurses is projected to grow 19 percent from 2012 to 2022, faster than the average for all occupations.
 Growth will occur for a number of reasons, including an increased emphasis on preventative care; growing rates of chronic conditions, such as diabetes and obesity; and demand for healthcare services from the baby boomer population, as they live longer and more active lives.